Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 The **Tasks** button is located at the bottom between **Favorites** and **Offline**.
 The Tasks list loads active tasks assigned to you or created by you.
 Task priority colors are set as the following: Low (green), Medium (orange), and High (red).
 Tasks will refresh when the user scrolls down to the end of the task list or when the refresh button is pressed.
 The refresh button will also reset filters.

-* A Dark mode for Tasks is set within user Settings under Appearance.
+* A Dark mode for Tasks can be set within user Settings under Appearance.
 * If a user is not able to view tasks, you will see this error:
-"This account is not configured on the process services."
+`This account is not configured on the process services.`

 ### Task Filters